gaurav151411/TripAdvisory/README.md

 .
 Data for a User as well as for Hotels is stored in the seperate SQL databases in the Backend.

+.
+Frontend is the Python Interface whereas at Backend, MySQL is used for storing the concerned data.

 https://user-images.githubusercontent.com/97463274/218692867-bcfb5c51-ac82-4f94-800a-e1a91b574eb5.mp4